Flying Rhino Junior High

-Flying Rhino Junior High is an animated television series produced by Neurones Animation, Nelvana Limited, and Scottish Television Enterprises.
+Flying Rhino Junior High is a fantasy animated television series produced by Neurones Animation, Nelvana Limited, and Scottish Television Enterprises.
 The show was originally aired from 3 October 1998 until 22 January 2000 on Teletoon in Canada.
-In the U.S., the show was aired on CBS (part of the CBS Kidshow block).
+In the United States, the show aired on CBS (part of the CBS Kidshow block).
 On 2 February 2000, the show was cancelled.

-Plot
+Premise

-The show revolves around four children: Billy O' Toole, Marcus Snarkis, Ruby Snarkis, and Lydia Lopez.
+The show revolves around four children: Billy O'Toole, Marcus Snarkis, Ruby Snarkis, and Lydia Lopez.
 The show's main antagonists are Earl P. Sidebottom (also known as The Phantom) and his rat sidekick, Ratticus.
-Earl is a boy genius who, sometime before the show's beginning, got a "D" grade in shop class and retreated to the school's sub-basement boiler room in shame.
+Earl is a boy genius who, sometime before the show's start, got a "D" grade in shop class and retreated to the school's sub-basement boiler room in shame.
 There, he built a supercomputer capable of altering reality, which he uses to cause chaos in the school as revenge, leaving the main group to stop him.